the-sett/elm-2d-camera/README.md

 on the screen.
 The documentation in the code refers to the projection space as 'screen space'.

-The basic functions of the camera are to: Map between the scene space and screen space, for projecting a drawing onto the screen.
-And to map the screen space onto the scene space for projecting user touch and mouse gestures onto an interactive drawing.
+The basic functions of the camera are to: Map between the scene space and screen space in orrder to project a drawing onto the screen; to map the screen space onto the scene space to project user touch and mouse gestures onto an interactive drawing.

 There are functions to zoom the camera whilst keeping a screen space point in a fixed position.
 This is typically used for centering zooms around a pinch or a mouse wheel gesture in a specific area of the screen.